gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy glanced at the forest.
 Something big and brown swing between two trees.
-Another hairy shape followed it, then another.
-Suddenly the trees were full of them, hooting and shaking the branches.
+Another hairy shape followed it, then another, hooting and shaking the branches.

-"Grappa!
-Grappa! trolls!" she shouted.
+"Grappa!" she shouted.

-"I see 'em!" the old man shouted back.

-"And a bear!"
-Noxy added
+"Trolls!
+And a bear!"
-as a brown bear charged out of the trees and reared up on its hind legs to bellow a challenge.
+she added as a brown mass lumbered out of the trees and reared up on its hind legs.

 "Of *course* there's a bear,"
+Grappa Gas grunted,
-Grappa Gas grunted as he clasped hands with the nearest soldier and helped him scramble up onto the cloud.
+clasping hands with the nearest soldier to help him scramble up onto the cloud.
 A second soldier tossed his spear aside and pulled himself up beside the first.
 Together they reached back and hauled up a third man while Grappa Gas reached for a fourth.

 But instead of grabbing the cloudherd's hand, the man on the ground lifted a heavy canvas-wrapped bundle.
-"Never mind that, get yourself up here!"
+"Never mind that, get up here!"
 Grappa Gas ordered.

-"We're not leaving them!" the man on the ground yelled back.
+"We're not leaving them!" the man yelled back.
-One of the soldiers already on the cloud shouldered Grappa Gas aside, grabbed a handful the canvas, and tried to drag it onto the cloud.
+One of the soldiers already on Big Blue shouldered Grappa Gas aside, grabbed a handful the canvas, and heaved.

-His legs sank halfway to his knees with the weight.
+His legs sank halfway to his knees.
 Noxy felt Big Blue shudder beneath them.
-She dropped to her knees and pressed her hand against the cloud once again.
+She knelt and pressed her hand against the cloud again.
 *He didn't mean to,* she mind-said, trying to squelch her fear so that he couldn't mind-hear it.
-*Please, stay bunched up just a little longer.*
+*Please, just a little longer.*
 She pictured the cloud pulling itself into a dense blob.
-Reluctantly,
-the cloud began to contract.

-Noxy heard a shrill whistle from her friends keeping watch on board Pillow.
 The trolls stopped hooting.
+Rash whistled a shrill two-note warning from his perch on Pillow overhead.
-Cold fear jellied in her gut.
+Cold fear jellied in Noxy's gut.
-"Grappa—" she started to say.
+"Grappa—"

-"Just keep him together!"
+"Just keep Blue together!"
 Grappa Gas snapped.
 Cursing, he yanked another soldier up onto the cloud.
 This one was no older than she was,
 Noxy realized,
-his face marked by four parallel scars that looked like they had only just healed.
+his face marked by four thin parallel scars that looked like they had only just healed.
-He took two steps before his feet slipped out from under him.
-He fell awkwardly beside the half-dozen canvas-wrapped bundles that now lay side by side on Big Blue's back.
+He managed two steps before slipping and falling awkwardly beside the trio of canvas-wrapped bundles that now lay on Big Blue's back.

 The tiger scrambled up the cloud behind the boy.
 Noxy mind-heard Big Blue's protest as the great cat's claws dug into his flank.
-*Just a little longer,* she begged.
+*Please,* she begged.
-*Please, just a little longer.*
+*Please, just a few more moments.*

-She glanced at the forest.
+She glanced at the forest,
-A brown mass swirled back and forth around the bases of the trees like blown leaves.
+where a brown mass swirled back and forth around the bases of the trees like blown leaves.
+Above it,
-Above it, the trolls began hooting again as the will of the forest surged through their minds like a raging flood.
+the trolls began hooting again as the will of the forest surged through their minds like a raging flood.

-"Spread yourselves out, you numbskulls!"
+"Lie down, you lackwits!"
-Grappa Gas thundered at the soldiers struggling not to sink into the cloud.
+Grappa Gas thundered at the soldiers struggling to keep their feet on the cloud's back.
-"Lie down if you have to!
+"And spread out!
 Come on, Fee, we gotta fly!"

 Noxy's grandmother clambered up Big Blue's flank with a speed born from decades of practice.
 "Now or never!" she yelled at the last soldier.
-He grabbed a handful of cloud
-just as a swarm of squirrels burst out of the forest and surged up the rocky slope, thousands of them leaping from stone to stone, their bright, mad eyes fixed on the intruders.
+Just as he grabbed a handful of cloud, a swarm of squirrels burst out of the forest and surged up the rocky slope.
+Hundreds of them leaped from stone to stone, their bright, mad eyes fixed on the intruders.

 *Up!* Noxy mind-yelled at Big Blue.